NecroMonkey/vault/README.md

 **Compliance Settings - Overall Status of Baseline.rdl** - Top level report that gives overall compliance of a ConfigMgr baseline.
 Individual CIs link to *Compliance Settings - Overall Status of Configuration Item*

 **Compliance Settings - Overall Status of Configuration Item.rdl** - Second level report that gives compliance of configuration item within a baseline.
 Baseline links back to *Compliance Settings - Overall Status of Baseline* and individual system links to *Compliance Settings - Overall Status for a System*

+### ./SQL

+**client_boundary_membership.sql** - SQL quesry that returns ConfigMgr ResourceID and associated BoundaryID into a custom table

+**configmgr_systems_pending_reboot.sql** -  SQL queries that return systems pending reboot and assocaited reason and a count of pending reboot systems by reason